 Finally, the top-of-the-totem pole EX adds a number of creature comforts such as heated mirrors, leather upholstery, and heated front seats, while the EX-L with Navi adds a navigation system with voice recognition features for hands-free searching.

-Previous models were certainly fun, offering up a good mix of character and dynamism, but with the Fit’s redesign, the bar has been raised across the board to create one attractive car that is simply leaps and bounds above the competition.
+Previous models were certainly fun, offering up a good mix of character and dynamism, but with the current-generation Fit, the bar has been raised across the board to create one attractive car that is simply leaps and bounds above the competition.

 We already mentioned the use of quality materials in the 2017 Fit's interior, but it cannot be overstated what a difference this makes, and it's just another area in which the Fit bests its rivals.
 The word "premium" is rarely bandied about with compact hatchbacks, but the Fit’s new cabin certainly has that “premium” feel.
 In addition to top-shelf materials, Honda’s designers have also gone about creating an exciting interior that feels every bit as dynamic and eye-catching as the exterior.